Remodeling Coverage Options Include

 Remodelers may do landscaping or serious groundwork as part of the project.
 No matter what your remodeling business focuses on, it is important to review any types of work accepted when considering insurance risk and exposure a remodeling job would create.

 That leads to the crucial point of remodeling business insurance, using a licensed insurance professional every step of the way in designing your remodeling insurance package.
 Make sure to review what your business does, and what types of work you would consider, so an unforeseen incident doesn’t wreak havoc on your business.

 Like most businesses, a basic combination of general liability, property insurance, and workers' compensation is the starting point.
 After getting the basic coverage, additional protection needs to be reviewed.
 Start with your general liability insurance.
 A business of any type, including a remodeling business, needs to have liability insurance in place.
 This liability insurance protects you and your company against many forms of negligence.

 Finally, workers' compensation insurance is necessary if you have any employees.

 Once the basics are covered, talk to your agent about other types of coverage that should be quoted.
 Coverage like mechanical breakdown, loss of income, and maybe even some types of hazardous coverage if your business warrants it.
-The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of way in formalizing your remodeling business insurance package.
+The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of the way in formalizing your remodeling business insurance package.